trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 There are three ways to interact with Oscar:

-1. Through a virtual linux desktop called [Open OnDemand](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand) (full desktop with access to files, a command-line shell, and RStudio

-2. Through an [RStudio Server](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand/using-rstudio) hosted on Open OnDemand.
+1. Through an [RStudio Server](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand/using-rstudio) hosted on Open OnDemand.
 All interactions are through the various RStudio panes.

+2. Through a virtual linux desktop called [Open OnDemand](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand) (full desktop with access to files, a command-line shell, and RStudio

 3. Through a [SSH tunnel](https://docs.ccv.brown.edu/oscar/getting-started) in a terminal (command-line only)

-Option #2 is recommended for this use case, and allows us to choose a newer version of R.
+Option #1 is recommended for this use case, and allows us to choose a newer version of R.

-- [ ] Navigate to the link in #2 and choose R version 4.2.0.
+- [ ] Navigate to the link in #1 and choose R version 4.2.0.
 - [ ] Launch the session once it has been allocated.
 - [ ] Go to the terminal pane and `cd /oscar/data/tkartzin/<your folder>` (replace <your folder> with your user folder here)
 - [ ] Now `git clone https://github.com/trklab-crisprsites/obitools2-pipeline.git`